Finschia/finschia-sdk/docs/core/proto-docs.md

 ### OutsourcingDecisionPolicy
-OutsourcingDecisionPolicy is a dummy decision policy which is set after the operator has been updated into x/group's group policy.
+OutsourcingDecisionPolicy is a dummy decision policy which is set after the proposal feature has been outsourced to x/group.

 | Field | Type | Label | Description |